QuiverCommunity/chain-node-test-sdk/test/README.md

 - automatic running of transactions on provided blocks
 - custom action registration running

+# How to run this

+Initialize node configuration and run node by running `sh ./test/test-env-setup.sh`.
+Run integration test using `make integration_test`

 # How to integrate this to your project